hirefrank/pg-to-sqlite/README.md

 3. If the SQLite3 database file already exists, the script will prompt you to recreate it or use the existing one.
 4. The script converts the PostgreSQL dump file into SQLite3-compatible SQL statements using `sed`.
 5. It wraps the SQL statements with `BEGIN TRANSACTION` and `COMMIT` statements.
-6. It creates the schema in the SQLite3 database using the provided `sqlite_schema.sql` file.
+6. It creates the schema in the SQLite3 database using the provided SQLite3 schema file.
 7. It disables foreign key checks temporarily for the import process.
 8. It imports the converted SQL statements into the SQLite3 database.
 9. It re-enables foreign key checks after the import is complete.